By Maddie Hunt

 - Good (0 to 50 AQI): Air quality is satisfactory and air pollution poses little or no risk.
 Good is marked with a green flag.

 - Moderate (51 to 100 AQI): Air quality is acceptable but some air pollutants may cause a moderate health concern.
 Moderate is marked with a yellow flag.

 - Unhealthy for sensitive groups (101 to 150 AQI): Some people may experience health effects.
 Unhealthy for sensitive groups is marked with an orange flag.

 - Unhealthy (151 to 200 AQI): The general public may experience health effects, while sensitive groups may experience serious effects.
 Unhealthy is marked with a red flag.

 - Very unhealthy (201 to 300 AQI): Everyone is susceptible to serious health effects.
 Very unhealthy is marked with a purple flag.

 - Hazardous (301 to 500 AQI): Everyone is susceptible to emergency health conditions.
 Hazardous is marked with a maroon flag.

-Maddie Hunt is an editorial assistant and budding science writer for the UC Davis Environmental Health Sciences Center.
+Maddie Hunt is an editorial assistant at the UC Davis Environmental Health Sciences Center.
 A sophomore majoring in global disease biology, she plans to attend nursing school and specialize in infectious disease control.